liqotech/liqo/docs/pages/contributing/guidelines.md

 If you want to read about using Liqo or developing packages in Liqo, the Liqo Flight Manual is free and available online.

+## Changelog Creation

+Liqo leverages lerna-changelog to create the changelog of a certain version.
+PRs with the following labels applied will be considered for the changelog:

+* breaking (boom Breaking Change)
+* enhancement (rocket Enhancement)
+* bug (bug Bug Fix)
+* documentation (memo Documentation)

 ## Local development

 Liqo components can be developed locally.
 We provide a [deployment script](/examples/kind.sh) to spawn multiple